 We have repeatedly seen the importance of forming linear combinations of the columns of a matrix.
-As one example of this, Theorem SLSLC [122] said that every solution to a system of linear equations gives rise to a linear combination of the column vectors of the coefficient matrix that equals the vector of constants.
+As one example of this, the oft-used Theorem SLSLC [102], said that every solution to a system of linear equations gives rise to a linear combination of the column vectors of the coefficient matrix that equals the vector of constants.
 This theorem, and others, motivates the following central definition.